anthonykasza/hdc_experiments/README.md

   - Figure 5
   - minor leveling between major levels
   - a window around a point where anything outside of the window is maximally orthogonal
+- Hyperdimensional computing as a framework for systematic aggregation of image descriptors
+  - 3.1.5 uses concatenation of bits from random basis "major level" hv. compare with local linear leveling
+    - if a subrange is divided into thirds, and the desired location is between hv1 and hv2 then 1/3 of the elements from h1 and 2/3 of the elements from hv2 are concatenated to form the position hv
+    - this introduces unwanted artefacts as the paper admits. see local linear mapping for an improved method
+      - "this approach is able to evaluate similarities across the grid borders"
+      - local linear mapping evaluates similarities within grid borders
 - Classification using hyperdimensional computing: a review with comparative analysis
   - fig5 and fig6 are both excellent
   - 2.3.1 encoding univariate data, correlated hypervectors for dicrete levels